compujuckel/assettoserver-docs/docs/thebeginnersguide.md

    When adding more cars, remember to also increase the `Capacity` slider, otherwise only the first 11 cars will get loaded.

    Only add as many cars as there are pits available for the layout of the track you've chosen.
-   The limit is displayed below the `Capacity` slider and for Shutoko Revival Project - Tatsumi PA looks like this:
+   The limit is displayed below the `Capacity` slider and for Shutoko Revival Project - Main Layout looks like this:

    ![](./assets/guide/caution1.png)